junxit/us-congress-bills-117/bill.md

 >     - **(C)** *Fishery resource disaster determination* The Secretary shall make the determination of a fishery resource disaster based on the criteria for determinations listed in paragraph (5).
 >     - **(D)** *Notification* Not later than 14 days after the conclusion of the review under this paragraph, the Secretary shall notify the requester and the Governor of the affected State or Tribal representative of the determination of the Secretary.
 >   - **(5)** *Criteria for determinations*
->     - **(A)** *In general* The Secretary shall make a determination about whether a fishery resource disaster has occurred, based on the revenue loss thresholds under subparagraph (B), and, if a fishery resource disaster has occurred, whether the fishery resource disaster was due to—
+>     - **(A)** *In general* The Secretary shall make a determination about whether a fishery resource disaster has occurred, and, if a fishery resource disaster has occurred, whether the fishery resource disaster was due to—
 >       - **(i)** a natural cause;
 >       - **(ii)** an anthropogenic cause;
 >       - **(iii)** a combination of a natural cause and an anthropogenic cause; or
 >       - **(iv)** an undetermined cause.
->     - **(B)** *Revenue loss thresholds*
->       - **(i)** *In general* Based on the information provided or analyzed under paragraph (4)(B), the Secretary shall apply the following 12-month revenue loss thresholds in determining whether a fishery resource disaster has occurred:
->         - **(I)** Losses greater than 80 percent may result in a positive determination that a fishery resource disaster has occurred, based on the information provided or analyzed under paragraph (4)(B).
->         - **(II)** Losses between 35 percent and 80 percent shall be evaluated to determine whether economic impacts are severe enough to declare that a fishery resource disaster has occurred.
->         - **(III)** Losses less than 35 percent shall not be eligible for a determination that a fishery resource disaster has occurred.
->       - **(ii)** *Charter fishing* In making a determination of whether a fishery resource disaster has occurred, the Secretary shall consider the economic impacts to the charter fishing industry to ensure financial coverage for charter fishing businesses.
+>     - **(B)** *Charter fishing* In making a determination of whether a fishery resource disaster has occurred, the Secretary shall consider the economic impacts to the charter fishing industry to ensure financial coverage for charter fishing businesses.
->       - **(iii)** *Subsistence loss* In considering subsistence loss, the Secretary shall evaluate the severity of loss to the fishing community instead of applying the revenue loss thresholds described in clause (i).
+>     - **(C)** *Subsistence loss* In considering subsistence loss, the Secretary shall evaluate the severity of loss to the fishing community.
->     - **(C)** *Ineligible fisheries* A fishery subject to overfishing in any of the 3 years preceding the date of a determination under this subsection is not eligible for a determination of whether a fishery resource disaster has occurred unless the Secretary determines that overfishing was not a contributing factor to the fishery resource disaster.
+>     - **(D)** *Ineligible fisheries* A fishery subject to overfishing in any of the 3 years preceding the date of a determination under this subsection is not eligible for a determination of whether a fishery resource disaster has occurred unless the Secretary determines that overfishing was not a contributing factor to the fishery resource disaster.
->     - **(D)** *Exceptional circumstances* In an exceptional circumstance where substantial economic impacts to the affected fishery and fishing community have been subject to a disaster declaration under another statutory authority, such as in the case of a natural disaster or from the direct consequences of a Federal action taken to prevent, or in response to, a natural disaster for purposes of protecting life and safety, the Secretary may determine a fishery resource disaster has occurred without a request.
+>     - **(E)** *Exceptional circumstances* In an exceptional circumstance where substantial economic impacts to the affected fishery and fishing community have been subject to a disaster declaration under another statutory authority, such as in the case of a natural disaster or from the direct consequences of a Federal action taken to prevent, or in response to, a natural disaster for purposes of protecting life and safety, the Secretary may determine a fishery resource disaster has occurred without a request.
 >   - **(6)** *Disbursal of appropriated funds*
 >     - **(A)** *Authorization* The Secretary shall allocate funds available under paragraph (9) for fishery resource disasters.
 >     - **(B)** *Allocation of appropriated fishery resource disaster assistance*